phoenix090/reddit_api/README.md

 ## Webhook

 ### POST: localhost:8080/reddit/api/webhook/new/
-Creates a new webhook
+* What: Creates a new webhook

-*Body:
+* Body:

 ```json
 {